How do I hold a systemic analysis and approach when each system I am critical of is peopled, in

 People are alone, isolated.
 Suffering.
 And even the people who do have wealth and safety and healthcare, a lot of them are still sad.
 This sadness was here before the pandemic, I think.
 It was just hidden beneath the distractions of our jobs, our new materials and technology, our busyness: smiles and enthusiasm.

-Since the beginning of sheltering-in-place, I have been paying more attention and joining activist organizations and mutual aid efforts.
+attention and joining activist organizations and mutual aid efforts.
 It took all my jobs being cancelled to do this… but I did.
 And I feel… focused… I have started to feel closer to identities that I used to hide: my Judaism, my queerness, my access to wealth.
 I have started working with other upper-middle class folx on wealth redistribution and am having hard conversations with my family about it, and it feels… powerful, complex… imperfect.

 But now I feel panic.